 - Inhale into your back ribs and feel them expand against the floor.

-- Sense your pranic sheath (Pranamaya kosha).
-Notice if you are tired, bloated, restless, heavy or distracted.
+- Sense your pranic body (Pranamaya kosha), and notice if you are tired, bloated, restless, heavy, or distracted.

 - Scan your body for any physical sensation or any tingling or pulsation.

 - Stay for ten minutes before slowly rolling to your side to sit up.